 To read a Greeplum Database table into Spark, the user/role must have permission to create writable external tables using the Greenplum Database

 <db-name>=# ALTER USER <user_name> CREATEEXTTABLE(type = 'writable', protocol = 'gpfdist');

 If the user/role writing to Greenplum Database is not a database or table owner, the role must have

 INSERTprivileges on each existing Greenplum Database table to which the user will write Spark data:

 <db-name>=# GRANT SELECT, INSERT ON <schema_name>.<table_name> TO <user_name>;

 To write Spark data into a Greeplum Database table, the user/role must have permission to create readable external tables using the Greenplum Database

 <db-name>=# ALTER USER <user_name> CREATEEXTTABLE(type = 'readable', protocol = 'gpfdist');

 See the Greenplum Database Managing Roles and Privileges documention for further information on assigning privileges to Greenplum Database users.

-The Greenplum-Spark Connector uses Greenplum Database external temporary tables to load data between Greenplum and Spark.
+The Connector uses Greenplum Database external temporary tables to load data between Greenplum and Spark.
 Maintenance tasks when you use the Connector may include: